Product Design, Research, Branding

 We were honoured with First Place in Loblaw's AR Challenge during the original hackathon, and our pitch deck subsequently placed Runner Up in Loblaw's Amplify Expo 2021.

-To start us off, I wanted to understand the existing apps and identify the gaps we could be resolving for.
+I wanted to understand the existing apps and identify the gaps we could be resolving for.
 I examined 4 contending apps, comparing and contrasting their features.

 To gather immediate responses from a large sample size, I released a survey to identify the existing challenges, habits & workarounds.
 There were 68 anonymous participants in total.
 I wanted to gather insights for the following areas: